ConPaaS-team/conpaas/docs/userguide.rst

 The filesystem location
 -----------------------

-TaskFarm service uses XtreemFS for data input/output.
+The TaskFarming service uses XtreemFS for data input/output.
 The actual task code can also reside in the XtreemFS.
-The user can optionally provide an XtreemFS location which is then mounted on TaskFarm agents.
+The user can optionally provide an XtreemFS location which is then mounted on TaskFarming agents.

 The demo mode
 -------------

-With large bags of tasks and/or with long running tasks, the TaskFarm service can take a long time to execute the given bag.
+With large bags of tasks and/or with long running tasks, the TaskFarming service can take a long time to execute the given bag.
 The service provides its users with a progress bar and reports the amount of money spent so far.
-TaskFarm service also provides a “demo” mode where the users can try the service with custom bags without spending time and money.
+The TaskFarming service also provides a “demo” mode where the users can try the service with custom bags without spending time and money.